davidsvida/davidsvida.github.io/content/posts/paradigm.md

 UseHugoToc: false
 ShowPostNavLinks: false
 ---

-A programming paradigm is a way to classify programming languages and these languages are split into two components.
+A programming paradigm is a way to classify programming languages.

-1. Semantics (function) - refers to the meaning behind the code, such as what a particular command or function does.
-2. Syntax (form) - refers to the rules and structure of a programming language, such as how code is written and formatted.

-*Semantics and Syntax usually define programming languages*
+---

 ## Paradigms